-Pianist Mark Neiwirth, a Steinway Artist, most recently received the 2018 Idaho Governor's Award for Excellence in the Arts.
+Pianist Mark Neiwirth, a Steinway Artist, received the 2018 Idaho Governor's Award for Excellence in the Arts.
 He has gained an international reputation as soloist, chamber musician, teacher, adjudicator, composer and arranger.
-He was Chairman of the Piano Department at the Sun Valley School of Music for seven years and for the last fifteen years has been an Adjunct Professor of Piano at Idaho State University.
-He is also the Artistic Director for the ISU Summer Institute for Piano and Strings.
+Concert tours have taken him to Europe, South Africa and India, as well as dozens of venues in the US.
+He was Chairman of the Piano Department at the Sun Valley School of Music for seven years and has been an Adjunct Professor of Piano at Idaho State University since 2005.

 After his Carnegie Recital Hall debut, the New York Times said, “Neiwirth plays with poised precision, utmost sensitivity and high feeling for drama.”
 Following his New York Concerto Debut, performing the Brahms Concerto No. 2 in B-flat with the Manhattan Philharmonia, the review stated that “[Neiwirth] has a powerful technique and all the musical means to perform beautifully anything written for the piano.”